New book, ya’ll!

 Strangely, they weren’t as morbidly fascinated by the Egyptian mummies as I’d been at their age.
 Their response was more disgust than intrigue.

 Back home, I got to work securing freelance gigs for Washburn University Law School, Bajillion Agency and other stuff.
 It’s been many years since I’ve done exclusively freelance work, and, I tell ya, it takes a lot of self-discipline.
 It’s fun, though.
-I like the variety.
-One moment, I’m transforming accounting proposals into fun, engaging layman’s text, the next moment I’m designing flyers and t-shirts for an upcoming poetry festival:
+One moment, I’m transforming accounting proposals into fun, engaging layman’s text, the next moment I’m designing flyers and t-shirts for an upcoming poetry festival.
+I really enjoy the variety.

 That’s what I’ve been up to, for the most part.
 Life is good.